Bangor University - North Wales Clinical Psychology Programme

 The North Wales Clinical Psychology Programme is closely integrated into the academic psychology department, that is highly rated for both research and teaching.

-The School of Psychology at Bangor University is a centre of excellence for training in clinical practice and has particular strengths in clinical and health psychology, cognitive neuroscience, and learning and developmental psychology.
+The School of Psychology and Sports Science at Bangor University is a centre of excellence for training in clinical practice and has particular strengths in clinical and health psychology, cognitive neuroscience, and learning and developmental psychology.

 During the internal Quality Audit of the School of Psychology in 2019, the North Wales Clinical Psychology Programme was commended for both its teaching and pastoral care of trainees.